Simulators/simulator/README.md

 You probably want to start in the documentation folder...

 Be sure to switch to the development branch for the latest code and documentation.

+If you didn't get here from http://www.simulators.org.uk/, you might want to go and look at that, too.